SCA Industry Challenges

-Even though most people use smartphones with proper Internet access these days; however, some users will continue use their low-tech phones, and bandwidth will be an issue from time to for any user.
-The challenge of how to ensure RTS SCA compliance for low-tech phone users, or when the bandwidth fails, is something all issuers will have to face.
-Ensuring the user experience for these users is important even though they represent a small percentage of total users.
+Even though most people use smartphones with proper Internet access, some users will continue to use their low-tech phones with bad bandwidth.
+That is why the challenge of how to ensure RTS SCA compliance for low-tech phone users, or when the bandwidth fails, is something all issuers will have to face.
+Of course, ensuring the user experience for these users is important even if they represent just a small percentage of total users.
 But how do we solve these issues?

-A vast majority if mobile users do not have an updated OS on their phone.
-Either they neglect to perform the necessary updates or the manufacturers stops supporting OS updates on the device.
+A vast majority of mobile users do not have an updated OS on their phones.
+Either they neglect to perform the necessary updates, or the manufacturers stops supporting OS updates on the device.
 This is a major issue, especially among Android users, and creates a permanent security risk.
-What implication does that have for SCA compliance and which strategies would be best suited to for managing security for this user base?
+What implication does that have for SCA compliance, and which strategies would be best suited for managing security for this user base?

-Implementing a SCA solution can be very costly.
-Some solutions might be costly by themselves, and then there is the cost of the actual implementation.
-It all adds up.
-Is it possible to take part of the cost out of the equation?
-And, how can you cope with the potential SDK “spagetti plate”?
+Implementing an SCA solution can be very costly.
+Some solutions might be costly by themselves, but then there is the cost of the actual implementation.
+Is it possible to take part of the cost out of the equation, and, how can you cope with the potential SDK “spaghetti plate”?

-The enrolment and re-enrolment are critical stages in the SCA process.
-There are many ways of enrol or double check the enrolment of a user, and this is critical to the security of the authentication.
+The enrolment and re-enrolment stages are critical in the SCA process.
+There are many ways to enrol or double-check the enrolment of a user, and this is critical to the security of the authentication.
 How can it be done?
-And how can it be done with a mobile-only solution?
+How can it be done with a mobile-only solution?